Ocean Isle Beach North Carolina Travel Guide

 Ocean Isle Beach North Carolina

-Ocean Isle Beach, one of the Brunswick Islands whose location offers access to both ocean and tidal rivers and bays.
-Ocean Isle is one of the lesser-traveled barrier islands along the outer banks of NC.
+Ocean Isle Beach, one of the Brunswick Islands whose location offers access to both ocean, tidal rivers, and bays.
+Ocean Isle is one of the lesser-traveled barrier islands along coastal North Carolina.
 It makes for a truly wonderful family vacation in coastal North Carolina where family and friends can come together under 1 roof in one of our Large Oceanfront Vacation Homes in Ocean Isle Beach.

 Family Roots in Ocean Isle Beach

 Although the region has been settled before, little was known about Ocean Island until 1947.
 Odell William and several other families—the Brooks family, the Stanley family, the D. Stowe Crouse family, and the Gore family—started purchasing the neighborhood lands at the time.
 However, it was Odell who focused on the specific Ocean Isle Beach location.
 In fact, Odell and his wife, Virginia, renamed Ocean Isle Beach from Hale Beach in 1949.
 The families tried to populate the area by building a ferry and an airport.
 Nevertheless, many of their attempts failed or did not garner much attention.